ozgurcan0/gpt-api/README.md

 # 🧠 ChatGPT Web Scraper API (Puppeteer + Express)

-This project is an Express-based HTTP API that uses `puppeteer-real-browser` to automate interactions with the ChatGPT web interface.
+This project is an Express-based HTTP API that uses `Puppeteer Modded` to automate interactions with the ChatGPT web interface.
 It allows sending prompts and receiving responses programmatically through a RESTful API.

 ---